vyadh/nutest/PLAN.md

 ## Future Ideas

 - Support matchers in `list-tests` (a trivial win)
+- Allow before-all and before-each to be specified without returning context
 - Optimisation: If nothing requires test output (e.g. summary), we can avoid having to process it
 - Optionally write decoded event stream to file to help debug Nutest itself.
 - Optionally allow running ignored tests.